CCR Health Information

 The Canine Health Information Center, also known as CHIC, is a centralized canine health database jointly sponsored by the AKC/Canine Health Foundation (AKC/CHF) and the Orthopedic Foundation for Animals (OFA).
 The CHIC database is a tool that collects health information on individual animals from multiple sources.
 In order for data to be included in CHIC, test results must be based on scientifically valid diagnostic criteria

-The CCRCA has established the following health testing criteria specific to Curly-Coated Retrievers, for inclusion in the CHIC database.
+The CCRCA has established the following health testing criteria specific to Curly-Coated Retrievers for inclusion in the CHIC database.
 The list of criteria are found here.

 This centralized pool of health data is maintained to assist breeders, owners, and scientists.
 For everyone interested in canine health issues, CHIC is a tool to monitor disease and measure progress.